 What is it?

 During surgery, a small channel is created with the appendix or with part of the colon.
-The appendix is a small organ that is not necessary to keep you alive – it doesn’t do anything important.
-It can be removed to create the small channel in this procedure.
-If you don’t have an appendix anymore, part of your colon will be used to create the channel between the bladder and the surface of the abdomen.
+The appendix is a small organ that is not necessary to keep you alive – it doesn't do anything important.
+It can be removed to create the small channel, which is why this procedure is also referred to as the Mitrofanoff appendicovesicostomy.
+If you don't have an appendix anymore, part of your colon will be used to create the channel between the bladder and the surface of the abdomen.

 After the surgery, the bladder will hold urine, just as it always has.
 When it is time to self-catheterize, a catheter is inserted through the channel in the abdomen into the bladder.
 The urine then drains into a toilet or cup and discarded.
 After the bladder is empty, the catheter is removed and the channel self-seals shut to prevent any leakage of urine between catheterizations.